Performance Parameters to Consider When Choosing Optical Splitters

 optical splitter

-Optical fiber splitter is a device used to realize the splitting and combining of light beams.
+Optical splitters are devices used to realize the splitting and combining of light beams.
 It distributes the light beam transmitted in one optical fiber to two or more optical fibers according to a predetermined ratio, or combines the optical transmitted in multiple optical fibers into one optical fiber.

 When choosing an optical splitter, in addition to considering usage scenarios and needs, you can also refer to performance parameters.
 The parameters that affect the optical splitter performance generally include the following.